 It’s that time again folks, a time when we all look forward to the New Year ahead and try to identify all of that “new me” stuff.
-After a somewhat challenging 2020 (to put it mildly) it's good to look at ways to help craft a better 2021 at work.
+After a somewhat challenging 2022 it's good to look at ways to help craft a better 2023 at work.

 With heads still ringing from the New Year celebrations (if you are that way inclined) our minds often turn to questions such as“what might I do better?”, and perhaps even the more common “what should I give up or avoid doing?” to become a better person, leader, team member this year.

 Here are some simple things that might help each of the Team Roles improve their year ahead at work.

 Just some simple things to do "more" or "less" of.

 These are based on playing more to your strengths and managing your weaknesses when working with others.
 With a little self-awareness and discipline these simple things can really help you out at work.

 More - Contributing more of your good ideas (emphasis on the good ones) to the team.
 Looking at things from different angles and demonstrating your creativity and originality.

 Less – Evaluation of your own ideas without running them past other people with different operating styles (e.g. an ME or an IMP).
 Stubbornly defending all aspects of your own ideas when some criticism or modification might be required to actually make them work.

 More – Exploring beyond your team to develop new contacts, spot new opportunities and to create enthusiasm within the team for new ways of thinking (helping out the PL occasionally when others might not spot the benefits of an idea).

 Less – Letting people down by having loose ends and not following up on things (use a good CF to help you perhaps?).
 Talking so much that others can’t be heard.